 HERITAGE HIGHLIGHTS: The magnificent Norman font is a wonderful piece of historic craftsmanship

 The carvings are designed to tell a cautionary tale; a sinner saved from the clutches of evil.
-In the carvings the figure of a man is pursued by a lion (evil), and is saved by Christ from the lion.
-Christ is accompanied the Holy Spirit in the form of a dove above his shoulder.
+In the carvings, the figure of a man is pursued by a lion (evil) and is saved by Christ from the lion.
+Christ is accompanied by the Holy Spirit in the form of a dove above his shoulder.
 This scene is also interpreted as a depiction of the Harrowing of Hell.
 In another part of the design two knights engage in combat.

 There is much to admire about Eardisley church beyond the much-celebrated font, however.
-The building is largely 14th century, with a west tower containing a ring of 5 bells.
+The building is largely 14th-century work, with a west tower containing a ring of 5 bells.
 The church consists of a nave with north and south aisles, the south dating to the 12th century and the north to a century later.

 NB.
 Do not mistake Eardisley with the similarly named Eardisland, also in Herefordshire.

 About Eardisley, St Mary Magdalene Church

 Location: The church is on the A4111 (Church Road).
 The nearest postcode for satnavs is HR3 6NL

 Website: Eardisley, St Mary Magdalene Church